shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 ### Define action scope

-At this step, you will know how to define your action scope, for `CreateTagAction`.
+In this step, you will know how to define your action scope for `CreateTagAction`.
 There are three scopes for the `CreateTagAction`:

 - Available for all already Events.